Jonathan W Bernard

 Class assignments and grading

-a good deal of listening; readings selected from Ligeti's writings and interviews as well as from the scholarly literature on their work; musical analysis
+a good deal of listening; readings selected from Messiaen's writings and interviews as well as from the scholarly literature on his work; musical analysis

 one in-class presentation; final paper; class participation